 Conduct Keyword Research

 Once you have a topic, focus on nailing it down into a high search, low competition keyword.
-I use the Google Keyword Tool.
+I use Ahrefs for this.

-Take the topic and turn it into a keyword because you want the post to rank for the keyword that people actually use, instead of your best guess.
+Take the topic and turn it into a keyword.
+You want the post to rank for the keyword that people actually use, instead of your best guess.
 Also, find a low competition keyword so you have a better chance of ranking for it.

 When I started researching this post, I checked “blog post blueprint,” “how to write a blog post,” and “steps blog post.”
-Through that, I found that “writing a blog post” is another good keyword for this topic.
+Through that, I found that “writing a blog post” is another popular keyword for this topic.